top of page

 • Risks of automated sign language being treated as “good enough” accessibility

-A follow-up post expanding on:
+A follow-up post expands on:

 • Consent and data sourcing